 Although the entry barriers into the CIA and CFA programs are fairly low, you’ll still need a substantial amount of work hours for your credential.

 The total hours of work experience for the CFA charter depend on your education.
-If you have a bachelor’s degree, then you need 4,000 hours in an investment position.
+If you have a bachelor’s degree, you need 4,000 hours in an investment position.

 Of course, if you don’t have at least an associate’s degree, remember that you need to work at least 7 years to take the exam.